Washington State TIME Dealer of the Year

 Time Dealer of the Year Award has been called the most prestigious award a new car dealer can receive.
 The program was originated to call attention to new car dealers in America who exhibit exceptional performance in their dealerships and distinguished community service.

-TIME AND ALLY FINANCIAL HONOR EVERETT DEALER
+TIME AND ALLY FINANCIAL HONOR AUBURN DEALER

 Matthew Welch Wins National Recognition for Community Service